camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 # Upgrade to Spring Boot 3.1

 The Camunda Engine now offers support for Spring Boot 3.1.
 The new major version builds on Spring Framework 6.0 and brings changes such as JDK 17 baseline and switching to the Jakarta namespace.

 For a complete list of new features and changes, check the [Spring Boot 3.0][boot30] and [Spring Boot 3.1][boot31] release notes.
 Have a look at the Spring Boot [update guide][boot30-guide] to migrate your applications from Spring Boot 2.7.

+Among this changes Spring Boot Starter now relies on Camunda Platform modules that are created for the Jakarta namespace.
+For example, in case you want to build custom webjar, keep in mind that now:

+* `camunda-webapp-webjar` depends on `camunda-webapp-jakarta` for building the Spring Boot webjar.
+* `camunda-webapp-webjar-ee` depends on `camunda-webapp-jakarta` and `camunda-webapp-ee-plugins-jakarta` `

 [boot30]: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.0-Release-Notes
 [boot31]: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.1-Release-Notes